MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Overprovision IP address spaces**.
 To ensure reliable scaling, a common strategy is to overprovision capacity to prevent IP exhaustion.
 However, this approach involves a tradeoff between cost and operational efficiency.
 Subnets should only use a portion of the VNet's address space.
 The goal should be have just enough extra address space in your VNet and subnets to balance reliability with cost-effectiveness.
 >
 > - **Be aware of the networking limits**.
 Azure imposes limits on the number of resources you can deploy.
 While most Azure networking limits are set to their maximum values, some can be increased.
-For more details, refer to the [Networking limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#networking-limits).
+For more details, see [Networking limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#networking-limits).
 >
 > - **Create network diagrams with focus on user flows**.
 These diagrams are valuable for visualizing network segmentation, identifying potential points of failure, and pinpointing key transitions like internet ingress and egress points.
 They also serve as important tools for audits and incident response.
 >